douglaseel/vp8-frame-inspector/README.md

 HTTPS=true yarn start
 ```

-The client should be up in the port `3000` or other (if anyone is already listening to this port).
+The client should be UP in the port `3000` or other (if anyone is already listening to this port).

-**NOTE:** you should up the server first because we are using a proxy in the client to do the requests to the server (see `proxy` config in [package.json](sample/client/package.json) file)
+**NOTE:** you should UP the server first because we are using a proxy in the client to do the requests to the server (see `proxy` config in [package.json](sample/client/package.json) file)

 ### 4. Creating a meeting